ronf/asyncssh/CONTRIBUTING.rst

 Branches
 --------

-There are two long-lived branches in AsyncSSH at the moment:
+There are two long-lived branches in AsyncSSH:

 * The master branch is intended to contain the latest stable version of the code.
 All official versions of AsyncSSH are released from this branch, and each release has a corresponding tag added matching its release number.
-Bug fixes and simple improvements may be checked directly into this branch, but most new features will be added to the develop branch first.

-* The develop branch is intended to contain features for developers to test before they are ready to be added to an official release.
+* The develop branch is intended to contain new features and bug fixes ready to be tested before being added to an official release.
 APIs in the develop branch may be subject to change until they are migrated back to master, and there's no guarantee of backward compatibility in this branch.
 However, pulling from this branch will provide early access to new functionality and a chance to influence this functionality before it is released.
+Also, all pull requests should be submitted against this branch.